alan-turing-institute/KnowledgeFlows/report/README.md

-To compile the backbrief into pdf:
+To compile the report into pdf:

 make

+(make sure you have pandoc installed)